Welcome to our nominees list for Innvovation of the Year in association with Kodak Pixpro.

 Our Awards for the people who have shaped tech this year and throughout its history, are awarded by the T3.com and T3 magazine teams.

-On the following key categories YOU get to vote: Gadget Of The Year, Brand Of The Year, Retailer Of The Year and Phone of the Year.
+On the following key categories you got to vote - now closed: Gadget Of The Year, Brand Of The Year, Retailer Of The Year and Phone of the Year.